Troubled Spain, Portugal face pre-Easter debt test

 MADRID/LISBON Spanish borrowing costs are likely to jump at a bond auction on Wednesday as this week's tough budget fails to calm investors' nerves about the country's finances, while Portugal will sell its longest-dated debt since it took an international bailout.

-In a double test of appetite for Iberian debt, the Spanish Treasury will sell up to 3.5 billion euros in debt while neighbouring Portugal will offer 18-month T-bills for the first time since March 2011, a month before the European Union and International Monetary Fund staged the rescue.
+In a double test of appetite for Iberian debt, the Spanish Treasury will sell up to 3.5 billion euros ($4.65 billion) in debt while neighboring Portugal will offer 18-month T-bills for the first time since March 2011, a month before the European Union and International Monetary Fund staged the rescue.

-Spain's offering is split between three medium-term bonds as it comes close to raising half its entire 2012 funding needs in just a little over three months this year.
+Spain's offering is split between three medium-term bonds as it comes close to raising half its entire 2012 funding needs in just a little over three months this year.1

 The Treasury raced ahead of its issuance plans in the first quarter, taking advantage of the fact that banks are awash with cash after the European Central Bank lent almost a trillion euros of cheap 3-year money to avert a new euro zone credit crunch.